Partnerships and Collaboration with External Organizations

 Tire Industry Project

 Formed in 2005, TIP has served as a collaborative, CEO-led forum for the tire industry to approach sustainability through a science-driven agenda.
-Every two years the CEOs of member companies meet to review progress and set a forward-looking agenda for new and continuing work.
+Every year the CEOs of member companies meet to review progress and set a forward-looking agenda for new and continuing work on a two-year cycle.
 Historically focused on research, in 2022, the CEOs of TIP member companies approved a broadening of the organization’s mission to incorporate sustainability issues relevant to the industry across the Environmental, Social and Governance (ESG) spectrum, consistent with TIP’s Tire Sector SDG Roadmap.
 This renewed mission is accompanied by organizational changes, whereby TIP expands its activities beyond research to include action, engagement, and communication.

-One of the high priority topics of TIP is to accelerate the study for TRWP in terms of the recently increasing interests of stakeholders in relation to ocean microplastics.
+One of the high priority topics of TIP is to accelerate the study for TRWP, which has recently received increasing interest from stakeholders.
 TIP is studying the effect of TRWP to rivers and oceans as well by expanding the study scope up to now.

 The examples of TIP achievement are;